NAISMA’s Staff members provide a dynamic range of skills, experience and expertise toward invasive species management programs across North America.

 Dave is a fourth generation Montanan; born and raised in the beautiful Deer Lodge Valley, married to his wonderful wife Julie for over 42 years.
 Dave enjoys hunting and fishing with his two sons and trying to keep up with his five grandkids.

-Kim Kelly is a writer, publisher and designer.
+Kim Kelly manages NAISMA’s memberships and organization partnerships.
+Kim is a writer, publisher and designer.
 She has more than a decade of experience in nonprofit communications and earned ASAE’s Certified Association Executive credential (CAE).

-When she’s not working on NAISMA projects, Kim can be found tending to her native Midwest garden and hanging out with her husband and two sons in the suburbs of Chicago.
+When she’s not working on NAISMA projects, Kim can be found tending to her native Midwest garden, teaching her sons about seed collection, and hanging out with family in the suburbs of Chicago.

 Vanesa works on a little bit of everything at NAISMA!
 From record keeping, program communications, product shipping, and bookkeeping, Vanesa keeps us all together on one ship.